ritterim/fluentmigrator-generator/README.md

 PM > Install-Package FluentMigrator.Generator
 ```

 Once installed, open the `Package Manager Console` in Visual Studio.
-To get there go to `View > Other Windows > Package Manager Console`. **Remember to select the active project, via the `Default Project` dropdown.**
+To get there, go to `View > Other Windows > Package Manager Console`. **Remember to select the active project via the `Default Project` dropdown.**

-In the new window type `Add-FluentMigration` followed by the name of your migration.
+In the new window, type `Add-FluentMigration` followed by the name of your migration.

 ```console
 Add-FluentMigration InitialMigration
 ```

-You should see the following structure in your project.
+You should see the following structure in the `Default Project` project.

 ```
 ConsoleApplication1